thinkpad20/simpleargs/README.md

 ### Installing and using

 SimpleArgs is on pypi, so give it a try with `pip install simpleargs`.
 To use simpleargs, just include the line `from simpleargs import argv`.
-Everything will be ready right out the gate (see *Examples* below).
+It's quite likely that everything will be already be ready to use with no configuration (see *Examples* below).

 ### Contributing